nrwl/nx/docs/shared/packages/storybook/plugin-angular.md

 ## Auto-generate Stories

 The `@nrwl/angular:storybook-configuration` generator has the option to automatically generate `*.stories.ts` files for each component declared in the library.
+The stories will be generated using [Component Story Format 3 (CSF3)](https://storybook.js.org/blog/storybook-csf3-is-here/).

 ```text
 <some-folder>/